-Besides the Risk Committee, there are the Asset and Liability Committee (ALCO) as well as the Legal and Regulatory Risk Committee (LRRC).
+Besides the Risk Committee, there are the Asset and Liability Committee (ALCO), chaired by the Management Board member responsible for Treasury, as well as the Legal and Regulatory Risk Committee (LRRC), chaired by the Head of Compliance.
 The tasks of the ALCO are: managing liquidity as well as pbb Group's balance sheet structure, defining long-term financing strategies, managing capital, regulatory capital ratios, as well as market risk exposure.
 The LRRC advises on legal and regulatory requirements, and may assign responsibility for implementation to business divisions, following consultation.
-The Outsourcing Committee deals with the implementation of regulatory and statutory requirements as well as preparation of, and compliance with, internal guidelines.
+The Outsourcing Committee, chaired by the Head of Finance deals with the implementation of regulatory and statutory requirements as well as preparation of, and compliance with, internal guidelines.
 Moreover, it handles the overall management and monitoring of outsourced activities.

 In addition, an ESG Committee, which deals with ESG aspects and ESG risks throughout the pbb Group, is established.
 The ESG Committee comprises the entire Management Board and the Heads of Communications, Compliance, Human Resources, Information Technology, Property Analysis & Valuation, Credit Risk Management, Treasury, Risk Management & Control, Loan Markets, Sales Germany, plus the members of the ESG Programme Management team as well as project managers of the various ESG sub-project streams Environment (E), E(SG) Risks, Governance (G), and Social (S) and of the ESG Communications and ESG Disclosure sub-project streams.
-The ESG Committee is primarily responsible for developing an ESG business and risk strategy, and for monitoring the corresponding implementation measures within the pbb Group.
-The Committee develops the ESG targets and the measures required to achieve them.
+The tasks of the ESG Committee were expanded in the first half of 2023.
+The ESG Committee is now primarily responsible for managing the regulatory and legal requirements relating to ESG, developing an ESG business strategy and monitoring the corresponding implementation measures within pbb Group.
+The Committee develops ESG targets and the measures required to achieve them.
+The ESG Committee also deals with the development of ESG key performance indicators and the resulting management.